 What We Do

 Through these activities, FilmAid makes a practical impact on critical issues, from health education to human rights, conflict resolution to economic empowerment.
-By offering communities that can often be marginalized a voice on the issues that affect them, these programs allow the possibility of self-advocacy and self-determination.
-These same programs are designed to alleviate psychological problems associated with trauma, isolation, idleness and despair, offering hope through the simple joy of the movies and the creative outlet of self-expression.
+By offering communities that can often be marginalized a voice on the issues that affect them, these programs create opportunities for self-advocacy and self-determination.
+These same programs are designed to alleviate psychological problems associated with trauma, isolation, idleness, and despair, offering hope through the simple joy of the movies and the creative outlet of self-expression.